predis/predis/README.markdown

 ### Pipelining multiple commands to multiple instances of Redis (sharding) ##

+Predis supports data sharding using consistent-hashing on keys on the client side.
+Furthermore, a pipeline can be initialized on a cluster of redis instances in the same exact way they are created on single connection.
+Sharding is still transparent to the user:

     $redis = Predis\Client::createCluster(
         array('host' => '10.0.0.1', 'port' => 6379),